brookshartsock/MSThesis/PrototypeDetectionVoxels/readme.txt

   scale_shape_manual(values = c(1, 2, 3, 4, 5, 6)) + # Manual shapes
   scale_linetype_manual(values = c(1, 2, 3, 4, 5, 6))

+Some of these files take peakIn.txt as an argument.
+Sometimes it's useful to run these in batches too with batch.bash